cookiengineer/cookie.engineer/weblog/articles/archlinux-install-guide-grub.md

 This compact installation guide is meant as an overview article to skim through and remind myself of what's missing in an installation process.
-For any step, the [Arch Wiki](https://wiki.archlinux.org) is much more comprehensible and has a lot of information on how to deal with error cases.
+For any steps, the [Arch Wiki](https://wiki.archlinux.org) is much more comprehensible and has a lot of information on how to deal with error cases.

-Familiarity with the `cryptsetup` tool and `systemd-boot` is required for this guide.
+Familiarity with the `cryptsetup` tool and `grub` is required for this guide.

 ## Boot Live ISO